 - background check*

-*Details about the drug screening, background check and CPR certification classes will be distributed at nursing orientation.
+*Details about the drug screening, background check and CPR certification classes will be distributed at the mandatory nursing orientation held the third Monday in June.